-In the rainy season is also the mating season of the older Calumma gallus.
-Only for reproduction males and females meet, afterwards they go separate ways again.
+The rainy season is also the mating season of the older Calumma gallus.
+Only for reproduction do males and females meet, afterward, they go separate ways again.
 The female lays only a few eggs a few months later.
 A new life cycle begins.